irods/irods_client_nfsrods/README.md

 | write       | rwa                  |
 | read        | r                    |

-### nfs4_setfacl Whitelist
+### nfs4_setfacl Allowlist
-NFSRODS offers a whitelist for granting `nfs4_setfacl` permission to particular users.
+NFSRODS offers a allowlist for granting `nfs4_setfacl` permission to particular users.

-If a user is in the whitelist or in a group in the whitelist, they can run `nfs4_setfacl` on the specified logical path or any collection or data object **below** it, regardless of their iRODS permissions on that collection or data object.
+If a user is in the allowlist or in a group in the allowlist, they can run `nfs4_setfacl` on the specified logical path or any collection or data object **below** it, regardless of their iRODS permissions on that collection or data object.

-A `rodsadmin` can add a user to the whitelist by adding a specific iRODS AVU (metadata) on the user.
+A `rodsadmin` can add a user to the allowlist by adding a specific iRODS AVU (metadata) on the user.
 ```bash
 $ imeta add -u <username> irods::nfsrods::grant_nfs4_setfacl <logical_path_prefix>
 ```
-The following example demonstrates adding `alice#tempZone` to the whitelist with a prefix of `/tempZone/project_a/lab/notes`:
+The following example demonstrates adding `alice#tempZone` to the allowlist with a prefix of `/tempZone/project_a/lab/notes`:
 ```bash
 $ imeta add -u alice irods::nfsrods::grant_nfs4_setfacl /tempZone/project_a/lab/notes
 $ imeta ls -u alice